-There is expected to be very little upward movement for gilt yields and PWLB rates over the next three years.
-However they can be subject to exceptional levels of volatility due to economic recovery from major events such as: Covid-19 pandemic, geopolitical developments, sovereign debt crisis, emerging market developments and sharp changes in investor actions.

-- Investment returns have improved in the second half of 2021/22 and are expected to improve further during 2022/23 as the MPC progressively increases the Bank Rate. - Borrowing interest rates fell to historically low rates as a result of the Covid-19 crisis and the quantitative easing operations of the Bank of England still remain at historically low levels.
+- There is expected to be reduction of gilt yields and PWLB rates over the next three years as inflation continues to fall through 2024.
+However they can be subject to exceptional levels of volatility due to economic recovery from major events such as: geopolitical developments, sovereign debt crisis, emerging market developments and sharp changes in investor actions. - Investment returns have improved during 2023/24 but are expected to fall during 2024/25 as the Bank Rate reduces, - Borrowing interest rates fell to historically low rates during 2021/22 as a result of the Covid-19 crisis and the quantitative easing operations of the Bank of